AEM desktop app Release Notes

 - Application tries to upload files even with invalid characters, might cause server-side upload failure.

-- When uploading changes to an asset with comments, the comments are stored with the asset in AEM but are not visible as versioning comments (solved in AEM 6.4.5, 6.5.1).
+- When uploading changes to an asset with comments, the comments are stored with the asset in AEM but are not visible as versioning comments.
+This issue is resolved in AEM 6.4.5 and AEM 6.5.1.
+Adobe strongly recommends installing the latest service packs.

 - Asset transfers cannot be canceled by the user.
 If you triggered an unintended large transfer, exit the application and start it again.